-Davidson College’s mental health counselors utilize an Individualized Care Model, sometimes referred to as Stepped Care Model.
+Davidson College’s mental health counselors utilize a Personalized Care Plan which follows a Stepped Care Model.

 This model allows clinicians to meet students where they are and collaborate with the student to provide a tailored care plan to meet each student’s individual concerns, using evidence-based resources and treatments for those concerns and promoting autonomy and empowerment.